 Tom has conducted ecological research since earning his Ph.D. in Ecology and Evolution from Rutgers University in 2008, working in academia and the nonprofit sector.
 In 2017, Tom decided it was time to start a new nonprofit organization that would not only conduct valuable scientific research, but would also seek innovative ways to share this research with the public to foster a better connection between people and nature.
-As Executive Director of Conservation InSight, Tom brings more than a decade of experience leading avian research projects throughout the US, along with an extensive background in business and finance from his previous career.
+As Executive Director of Conservation InSight, Tom brings nearly two decades of experience leading avian research projects throughout the U.S., along with an extensive background in business and finance from his previous career.

 Tom’s research interests focus on avian ecology, with a strong interest in understanding the effects of ecological restoration projects on bird populations.
 Past avian research projects include studies of the effects of urbanization on American oystercatchers in coastal New Jersey, the effects of salmon estuary restoration projects on bird populations in north Puget Sound, Washington, and the use of artificial conspecific attraction to influence the settlement of endangered Florida grasshopper sparrows into restored habitat in the dry prairies of central Florida.
 Tom’s largest and longest-term project is a demographic study of the federally endangered Cape Sable seaside sparrow in the Florida Everglades – this work is ongoing with Tom acting as the principal investigator on this project for Conservation InSight.